 REST API Salesforce supports HTTP request methods.
 These HTTP methods include the commands like HEAD, GET, POST, PATCH, PUT, and DELETE.

-- HTTP Content-type: This type of header points out the request body format attached with the request.
-For example, application/xml and application/json.
+• HTTP Content-type: This header points out the request body format attached to the request.
+For example, application/XML and application/json.

-- HTTP Accept: In this header type, it shows the client accepts format for the response body.
+• HTTP Accept: This header type shows the client accepts format for the response body.
 The default value is application/json.

-- Conditional request header: This header type verifies the records that access against a precondition.
+• Conditional request header: This header type verifies the records that are accessed against a precondition.

 Request body

-The request body is a field in REST API Salesforce to add extra details to complete the request.
-The request body can be to add new records or field values to an existing record.
+The request body is a field in REST API Salesforce that allows you to add extra details to complete the request.
+The request body can add new records or field values to an existing record.
 A request body in REST API Salesforce can be in either JSON or XML format.

 Working with Salesforce REST API